ordina-jworks/ordina-jworks.github.io/_posts/2017-06-07-Spring-IO-2017-The-Spring-ecosystem.md

 <span class="image left small"><img class="p-image" alt="Spring Boot" src="/img/spring-ecosystem/spring-boot.png"></span>

-Being built upon the Spring Framework, the popular Spring Boot project provides an easy to use way for creating stand-alone Spring applications without code generation and configuration of XML files.
+Being built onto the Spring Framework, the popular Spring Boot project provides an easy to use way for creating stand-alone Spring applications without code generation and configuration of XML files.
 If you want to get started quickly without too much hassle, Spring Boot is the way to go by adding the dependencies you need.
 Spring Beans don't need to be defined in XML or Java, but are mostly configured automatically by Spring Boot.
 This way, there is no need to find and configure libraries for your specific Spring version, Spring Boot tries to do that for you.